busboom-software-studio/JupyterTemplate/README-Install.md

 ## Installation

-First *do not clone th the JupyterTemplate repo.* Use the Gree 'Use this template' button at the top ( of the root page of the repo ) to create a new repo, then clone that repo
+First *do not clone the JupyterTemplate repo.* Use the Gree 'Use this template' button at the top ( of the root page of the repo ) to create a new repo, then clone that repo